sharguru/To-Do-app/README.md

 1.Download the project as zip and extract or clone the repo

-2.Run npm install in acutal folder directory in terminal and then nodemon app.js
+2.Run npm install in folder directory in terminal and then nodemon app.js

 3.Run npm install in frontend folder directory and then npm start